The Quiet Place is my offering and my service.

 I added Vipassana to my ongoing daily commitment.

-And experienced the changes that focussed, appropriate, conscious journeying inevitably achieve.
+And experienced the change that focused, appropriate, conscious journeying inevitably achieves.

 It has fed me, supported me, nurtured me and given to me more than I can say, probably more than I myself am aware of.